minio/docs/source/reference/minio-cli/minio-mc/mc-replicate.rst

       does not begin replicating objects using the rule until it is enabled using :mc-cmd:`mc replicate edit`.

+      Objects created while replication is disabled are not immediately eligible for replication after enabling the rule.
+      You must explicitly enable replication of existing objects by including ``"existing-objects"`` to the list of replication features specified to
+      :mc-cmd-option:`mc replicate edit replicate`.
+See
+      :ref:`minio-replication-behavior-existing-objects` for more
+      information.

 .. mc-cmd:: edit
    :fullpath: